joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/lifecycle-and-controls/README.md

 ```
 This includes a simple printout that informs you when each step is being called.

-Create a label in the middle named "View Controller One"
+Create a label in the middle with the text "View Controller One"

 Build and run your app.
 You should see the following messages appear in the console: